Ancient / Classical History

 End of the Triumvirate

-Julia, wife of Pompey and daughter of Julius Caesar, died in 54, passively breaking the personal alliance between Caesar and Pompey.
-(Erich Gruen, author of The Last Generation of the Roman Republic argues against the significance of the death of Caesar's daughter and many other accepted details of Caesar's relations with the Senate.)
-The triumvirate further degenerated in 53 B.C., when a Parthian army attacked the Roman army at the Battle of Carrhae, and killed Crassus.
-Meanwhile, Caesar's power was growing while he was in Gaul.
+Meanwhile, Caesar's power grew while in Gaul.
 Laws were altered to suit his needs.
 Some senators, notably Cato and Cicero, were alarmed by the weakening legal fabric.
-Rome had created the office of tribune at an earlier time to give the plebeians power against the patricians.
+Rome had once created the office of tribune to give the plebeians power against the patricians.
 Among other powers, the tribune's person was sacrosanct (they couldn't be harmed physically) and he could impose a veto on anyone, including his fellow tribune.
 Caesar had both tribunes on his side when some members of the senate accused him of treason.
 The tribunes imposed their vetoes.
-The senate majority ignored the vetoes and even roughed up the tribunes.
+But then the Senate majority ignored the vetoes and roughed up the tribunes.
 They ordered Caesar, now charged with treason, to return to Rome, but without his army.

-Julius Caesar returned to Rome, but with his army.
-Regardless of the legitimacy of the original treason charge that had been vetoed, the moment he stepped across the Rubicon (a river), Caesar had, in legal fact, committed treason.
-Caesar could either be convicted of treason, or fight the Roman forces sent to meet him, which were led by Caesar's former co-leader, Pompey.
+Julius Caesar returned to Rome with his army.
+Regardless of the legitimacy of the original treason charge, the tribunes had vetoed, and the disregard for the law involved in violating the tribunes' sacrosanctity, the moment Caesar stepped across the Rubicon river, he had, in legal fact, committed treason.
+Caesar could either be convicted of treason or fight the Roman forces sent to meet him, which Caesar's former co-leader, Pompey, led.

 Julius Caesar Rules Alone